Giamma241/Giamma241/README.md

 ## 🔭 What I've Been Working On

 - 🏦 **European Central Bank:** Built data infrastructure for 3,000+ financial institutions and developed ML models for outsourcing risk detection
+- 📊 **LiDAR Analysis**: Created ML models to classify LiDAR data in mountain area using geospatial dependencies

 ## 💼 Experience Highlights